Discover more from Mental Contractions

 So err on the side of caution and assume "AI is improving and spreading very quickly".
 Anything else is just irresponsible.

-I really don't appreciate naysayers who think they're cute pointing out what LLMs get wrong, if the context is: "We're nowhere near AGI yet".. yeah, sure.
-10 years ago we were not going to see Go human players being defeated in our lifetime, nor were we going to get anything close to the sort of natural language processing GPT-3+ displays.
+Ten years ago we were not going to see Go human players being defeated in our lifetime, nor were we going to get anything close to the sort of natural language processing GPT-3+ displays.

 We humans and our governments are lethally slow in grasping how quickly things develop and how they will affect society.
-This is not like the internet where we can have legislative lag amounting to years and sit back to see how it goes, to eventually respond in one way or the other after the fact.
+This is not like the internet where we can afford to have massive legislative lag amounting to years and sit back to see how it goes, to eventually respond in one way or the other after the fact.
 I truly don’t think this is a “wait and see” situation.

 We need fundamental re-thinking of how we govern and anticipate the future.
 We need a complete overhaul of civilization and society.